akerber47/akerber47.github.io/_posts/2019-11-12-undergrad-economics.md

 - Constraints are typically linear (budgets, etc).
 Functions to optimize are highly nonlinear.
 Choice of function to optimize depends on model.

+- Common restrictions on these functions: monotonicity, convexity, quasi-convexity.
+Functions are (of course) smooth except for finitely many discontinuities.

 - A surprising number of intuitive qualitative results (monopoly behavior, taxation effects, etc) fall out of these simple models.